roopesh2013/Deloitte-TA-flask/README_k8_deployment.md

 #### Deployment yaml

-Its simple YAML file which should be having API version, deployment, Image and port details.This will help to create the deployment with configured replicas.
+Its simple YAML file which should be having API version, deployment, Image and port details.This will help to create the deployment with configured replicas.The service yaml should be having API version, deployment, loadbalancer details.This will help to configure loadbalancer to the application.

-* command to run the deployment
+* command to run the deployment and service creation.

-kubectl apply -f deloitte_TA_kubernetes_deployment.yaml
+$ kubectl apply -f Deloitte_TA_k8_deployment_service.yaml

-#### Service yaml
-Its a YAML file which should be having API version, deployment, loadbalancer details.This will help to configure loadbalancer to the application.

-* command to run the service
+#### Check the Deployment and service status

-kubectl apply -f deloitte_TA_kubernetes_service.yaml
+$ kubectl get service

+$ kubectl describe  service deloitte-app

+##### Check the Application

+$ curl ip address of load balancer:5000

 #### Authors